pantheon-systems/documentation/source/content/custom-certificates.md

   <Alert type="info" title="Note">

   When adding the domain to your environment, you may be presented with the option to **Verify your domain to provision HTTPS**.
-You can skip this step by clicking **Skip to updating DNS**.
+You can skip this step by clicking **Skip without HTTPS**.

   </Alert>